-The increasing number of satellites is expected to drive the growth in the orbital infrastructure market in the future.
-Satellites refer to man-made objects launched into orbit around Earth or other celestial bodies to perform specific functions such as communication, navigation, Earth observation, scientific research, and military surveillance.
-The number of satellites is increasing due to the rising demand for global connectivity through satellite-based internet services, as ground networks are often unable to reach remote and underserved areas.
-Orbital infrastructure supports satellites by providing essential in-orbit services, making satellite deployment and operations more sustainable.
-It enhances mission efficiency through capabilities like refueling, repair, and data processing, improving satellite performance and lifespan.
-For instance, in September 2022, according to the Government Accountability Office, a US-based government agency, there were nearly 5,500 active satellites in orbit, with projections suggesting the launch of an additional 58,000 by 2030.
-Therefore, the increasing number of satellites is driving the growth of the orbital infrastructure market.
+The growing number of satellites is expected to drive the growth of the orbital infrastructure market in the coming years.
+Satellites are man-made objects launched into orbit around Earth or other celestial bodies to perform functions such as communication, navigation, Earth observation, scientific research, and military surveillance.
+The surge in satellite numbers is driven by the rising demand for global connectivity through satellite-based internet services, as terrestrial networks often cannot reach remote and underserved regions.
+Orbital infrastructure supports satellites by providing critical in-orbit services, making satellite deployment and operations more sustainable.
+It enhances mission efficiency through capabilities such as refueling, repairs, and data processing, thereby improving satellite performance and lifespan.
+For example, in May 2024, the National Space Operations Centre (NSpOC), a UK-based government agency, reported that the number of active satellites in orbit had surpassed 9,000 as of April 2024, with projections suggesting that by 2030, there could be over 60,000 active satellites in space.
+Consequently, the growing number of satellites is driving the growth of the orbital infrastructure market.

 Major companies operating in the orbital infrastructure market are focusing on developing technologically advanced solutions, such as AI labs in space, to enable autonomous research, enhance satellite operations, and support real-time data processing and decision-making in orbit.
 An AI lab in space is a dedicated research and computing facility typically housed on a satellite, space station, or orbital platform designed to develop, test, and deploy artificial intelligence (AI) technologies in the unique environment of space.
 For instance, in November 2024, TM2Space Technologies Pvt.
 Ltd., an India-based aerospace company, launched My Orbital Infrastructure-Technology Demonstrator (MOI-TD), an AI lab in space.
 This AI lab is designed to conduct autonomous experiments in microgravity while utilizing advanced radiation-hardened systems to ensure operational reliability in deep-space conditions.
 MOI-TD features advanced real-time in-orbit data processing capabilities that minimize latency and transmission costs and is equipped with cutting-edge hardware, including reaction wheels, magnetometers, an AI accelerator, and an advanced onboard computer, all protected by radiation shielding.
 It is powered by flexible solar cells, laying the foundation for future sustainable space-based data centers.